Send & Receive on Spark

 Receiving Spark Payments

-Run getBalance()
+Run claimTransfers()

-option to claim and view the balance.
+to view the balance.

 The getBalance()